(But, it's why I became a sexuality educator.)

 I never dreamed progress could go backward for these kids.

-I took a deep breath and dove into my clumsy explanation of an orgasm like it’s a polar bear plunge.
-Everyone feels even more confused.
+I took a deep breath and dove into my clumsy explanation of an orgasm like it was the polar bear plunge.
+I think I left everyone feeling even more confused.

 When we get home, my niece and I and search up “orgasm”.